 Water quality changes over time.
 If you are thinking of replacing your water softener or having it serviced, it is a good idea to get your home’s water tested so you get the right water treatment equipment.
 Experts from Water-Right’s family of brands can give you reliable advice and recommend the right solutions.

 All Water-Right dealers are equipped to help you with your problem water needs.

 Click the links above to visit the websites of our trusted brands.
 Use the ‘Find a Dealer’ tool at the top of the page to locate a professional near you.
-For those with serious concerns about water quality or potential contamination, you can use our Clean Water Testing service to get the answers you need.
+For those with serious concerns about water quality or potential contamination, you can use our Clean Water Testing service to test your water and get the answers you need.